Year-by-Year Tax Planning

 Retirement changes the structure of the problem.

 A tax decision made today changes what becomes possible tomorrow.
+That is why year by year tax planning can look efficient while slowly creating future pressure.

 Retirement tax outcomes are shaped by interaction across time.